-D. Relationship with Academic Freedom and Freedom of Expression

-Fairfield University is committed to protecting the academic freedom of its faculty and the freedom of expression of all members of the University community.
-That commitment is reflected in the University's policies on academic freedom and freedom of expression.
-Academic freedom and freedom of expression include the expression of ideas, controversial and otherwise, both within and outside the classroom and in keeping with different responsibilities within the workplace on campus.
+D. Relationship with Academic Freedom and Freedom of Expression controversial and otherwise, both within and outside the classroom and in keeping with different responsibilities within the workplace on campus.
 The policies on discrimination and harassment are to be applied in a manner that is balanced against, consistent with, and protective of the rights of academic freedom and freedom of expression of all parties to a complaint and as set forth in University policy.